-where WA(i) is the word accuracy obtained by using the value $\alpha(i)$ , and $\alpha'$ is the chosen value for the $\alpha$ parameter.
-Therefore, after this step, there is a single value $\alpha'$ for each value of SNR.
+where WA(i) is the word accuracy obtained by using the value $\alpha(i)$, and α' is the chosen value for the α parameter.

+Therefore, after this step, there is a single α' value for each value of SNR.

 • By looking at the curves generated by several tests, we observed that they resembled the format of a logistic curve.
-Thus, as a final step, a logistic curve (Equation 5) with three free parameters was adjusted to the experimental points [10].
+Thus, as a final step, a logistic curve with three free parameters was adjusted to the experimental points [10].

-$$f(x) = \frac{1}{1 + e^{b - ax}} - c$$ (9)
+$$f(x) = \frac{1}{1 + e^{b - ax}} - c \tag{9}$$

 where x is the noise level and f(x) is the adaptation coefficient.
-The configuration parameters a, b and c were obtained by an approximation using the test results.
-They can be interpreted as follows:
+The configuration parameters a, b and c can be obtained by curve fitting techniques.
+These parameters can be interpreted as follows:

 - a parameter determines the slope of the logistic curve.
-As smaller its value, steeper is the curve; - b parameter controls the horizontal offset.
+The smaller its value, the steeper is the curve; - b parameter controls the horizontal offset.
 If its value decreases, the curve is shifted to the right.
 Otherwise, it is shifted to left and - c parameter is the offset, allowing the vertical adjustment.
 If its value increases, the curve is moved down.
 Otherwise, it is shifted up.